henriktudborg/henriktudborg.github.io/_posts/2016-03-28-initial-thoughts-on-elixir.md

 ### Libraries

-Finding good libraries are hard!
+Finding good libraries is hard!
 The options available is still quite limited, and the ones available is almost always terribly documented (and I'm not pointing fingers, My library lacks documentation as well).
 So expect to spend _way_ more time then you'd think, reading the source to figure out